 Controls Of Looper Pedals

-Now that we’ve run through a few example, let’s have a look at the common controls of looper pedals:
+Now that we’ve run through a few examples, let’s have a look at the common controls of looper pedals:

 - Loop Record Start